 The Obi 帯 (Belt).

-(*In Japan, the family name comes before a person’s own name.)
+(*In Japan, the family name goes before the personal name.)

 The Zubon ズボン / Shitabaki 下穿き (Trousers).